What is an email newsletter?

 1) Prompt Users to Subscribe

-The first step you must take In order to begin sending your email newsletter content, is prompting users to subscribe.
-Due to email compliance standards, you’ll need users to explicitly opt in to start receiving these communications. .
+The first step you must take in order to begin sending your email newsletter content, is prompting users to subscribe.
+Due to email compliance standards, you’ll need users to explicitly opt in to start receiving these communications.
 To do so, you can promote your email newsletter by adding links to your signup form in your email signature, implementing a pop-up, capturing email through an in-app message, or sending an SMS linking to your email signup form.

-If you have trouble growing your subscribers, you can always provide an extra incentive such as free shipping on a users’ first order, an extension of their free trial, or exclusive access to a new level in your gaming app, in order to incentivize users to give you their email for newsletter communications.
+If you have trouble growing your newsletter subscribers, you can always provide an extra incentive such as free shipping on a users’ first order, an extension of their free trial, or exclusive access to a new level in your gaming app, in order to incentivize users to give you their email for newsletter communications.

-Your header and subject line are user’s gateway into consuming your email newsletter content.
-Your email newsletter’s header should be eye-catching, compelling, and/or enticing.
-With the average user receiving X emails per day, it’s your job to stand out in your customers’ email inboxes and differentiate your brand with your unique brand voice and style.
-Remember, your goal with your header and subject line is to get users to open the email itself and read on..
-You can take a variety of approaches when it comes to the tone and style of your headers and subject lines, depending on your industry and your established brand voice and style.
+Remember, the goal with your newsletter headers and subject lines is to get users to open the email itself and read on.
+You can take a variety of approaches when it comes to the tone and style of your newsletter headers and subject lines, depending on your industry and your established brand voice and style.

 For instance, Business of Apps, which is a popular online news provider that creates content around app business and the technology industry.
-Their email newsletter headers lines lead with straightforward language and compelling stats, such as “97% of in-game revenues come from repeat purchases” or “62% of consumers now use banking apps regularly but security concerns prevail."
+Their email newsletter headers lead with straightforward language and compelling stats, such as “97% of in-game revenues come from repeat purchases” or “62% of consumers now use banking apps regularly but security concerns prevail."

 3) Optimize Your Copy and Design